prithwirajfc/readme-test/README.md

 		"dataSource": {
 			chart:{}
 		}
-	}).render(‘chartContainer’);
+	}).render("chartContainer");
 	</script>

 	```

 #### Including Chart-specific Files for Rendering Charts via Bower

-For certain chart types, you may need to include/exclude certain files and in a certain order.
+For some chart types, you need to include/exclude certain files and in a certain order.
 These chart types and the corresponding files are mentioned below:

 - To render the zoom-scatter chart, it is necessary to include the **fusioncharts.js** and **fusioncharts.charts.js** files _before_ the **fusioncharts.zoomscatter.js** file.